 Below are some of the most common questions people ask about their tax refunds.

 The site should have your information within 24 hours of filing your electronic return.
-If you send a paper return, it usually takes four weeks after filing for your information to show up on the tracking site.
+But if you send a paper return, it usually takes four weeks after filing for your information to show up on the tracking site.